ziglang/gotta-go-fast/README.md

  * Benchmark name
  * Timestamp of when the benchmark was executed
- * How many times the benchmark was executed in 5 seconds
  * Zig Git Commit SHA1
  * Zig Git Commit Message
  * Zig Git Commit Date